crpiano/pianolessonszurich.github.io/_services/childrensprogram.md

 * Get constant feedback during the week.
 * Gain confidence in themselves thanks to their successes.
 * Get constant feedback during the week.
-* Celebrate and share their successes, feeling part of a supportive community.
+* Celebrate and share their successes.
 * Learn music history through the piano lessons and supplementary group lessons, where they are provided with lots of materials that work on composers' lives and works, listening guides, and many other interesting topics.
 * Benefit from the better academic results, the memory improvement, or increased self-esteem that learning an instrument provides.
 * Prepare for tests.